vendia/examples/features/share/graphql/node.js/README.md

 # Querying our Uni Node

 [In our previous step](../creating-our-uni.md) we created a new Uni and recorded the `httpsUrl` and our `apiKey` of the **Warehouse** node.
 We will use this information to list out the items in our inventory.
-The query is defined in the file `query.go`.
+The query is defined in the file `query.js`.

 ```bash
 API="warehouse_https_url" \